-Perhaps by the world’s standards they are an unlikely duo, but not by those under the Golden Dome.
+Perhaps by the world’s standards, they are an unlikely duo, but not by those under the Golden Dome.
 Mike Caponigro and Joe Frederick were roommates, good friends and the very entrepreneurs the book “Echoes of Notre Dame Football” speaks about.
-And here, ladies and gentlemen is their story--the official story behind “Catholics vs. Convicts.”
+And here, ladies and gentlemen is their story—the official story behind “Catholics vs. Convicts.”
 The business may now be finished, but the memory lives on.

 The ratio of “Mikes” to every other male name at Notre Dame is at least three to one, so Mike Caponigro like many others became something else.
 Known even to Lou Holtz as “Eggroll,” Mike hails from Middletown, NJ.
-Proud of his Italian heritage (understatement of the year) Mike arrived at ND wearing a couple of chains, replete with the bullhorn and the boot of Italy, white shoes and the proverbial wife beater undershirt.
-Although the disciple Nathanael asked, "Can anything good come out of Nazareth?" he may well have been inquiring about Middletown.
-Funny thing is, like the answer to the former question, “The Roll” was also a savior in this story.
+Proud of his Italian heritage (understatement of the year) Mike, arrived at ND wearing a couple of chains, replete with the bullhorn and the boot of Italy, white shoes and the proverbial "Italian dinner jacket" undershirt.
+Those are just a few reasons so many people love a man no longer even called "Eggroll"...but "Roll."

-Joe Frederick on the other hand hailed from a suburb of Cincinnati Ohio.
+Joe Frederick on the other hand hailed from a suburb of Cincinnati, Ohio.
 Standing 6’5” he came as a scholarship athlete to Notre Dame.
 In fact, his three other siblings were D1 athletes as well.
-Tall, dark and handsome, Joe could sell ice to an Eskimo.
+Tall, dark (blonde) and handsome, Joe could sell ice to an Eskimo.
 Joe somehow managed to be both the brains and the brawn behind this ponzi scheme.

 The front of the shirt read “Unfinished Business” and South Bend meant it.
-The October 15, 1988 match up was to be the first in three years between the Hurricanes and the Irish.
+The October 15, 1988 matchup was to be the first in three years between the Hurricanes and the Irish.
 Salt was still in the wound from the 1985 season finale.
 In that game Jimmy Johnson, Miami’s infamous coach poured on offensive scoring well into the fourth quarter, winning 58-7.